What Is Kasuri Methi In Indian Cooking AND How to Use IT

 The dried leaves of fenugreek release flavour when added to any dish.

-Dry roasting for a minute or so enhances the flavour further.
+Dry roasting the leaves for a minute and crushing them gentle in your palm before adding to the dish enhances the flavour further.

 Here are few tips on cooking uses of kasuri methi.